Skip to content

 Reviewed by OnlineDermatologist Clinical Content Team

-Rashes clinical guidance image Rashes 10 min read
+Scarring clinical guidance image Scarring 6 min read

-If you are dealing with Rashes, this article was written for first-time patients and focuses on first-line and step-up treatment options without unnecessary medical jargon.
+If you are dealing with Scarring, this article was written for first-time patients and focuses on core symptoms, likely causes, and diagnosis pathways without unnecessary medical jargon.

 This version is designed for people booking dermatology care for the first time.